Anyon Dispersion in Aharonov-Casher Bands and Implications for Twisted MoTe${}_2$: Magnetic translation and momentum space quasihole wavefunctions

 We begin by briefly reviewing the construction of LLL wavefunctions on the torus in uniform magnetic field.
 While the analysis below is mainly concerned with the parent Bloch band associated with the lattice whose unit vectors are $\v{a}_{1,2}$ defined in the previous section, we will consider below the more general case of any lattice $\Pi$ with lattice vectors $\v{R}_1$ and $\v{R}_2$ and define $\ell_\Pi$ such that $|\v{R}_1 \times \v{R}_2| = 2\pi \ell_\Pi^2$.
 This will be useful later when we discuss the modified unit cell for quasiholes.

 Consider a set of commuting magnetic translations $t_\v{R}$ where $\v{R} = n \v{R}_1 + m \v{R}_2$.
 Define the magnetic Bloch states as common eigenstates of all $t_\v{R}$ with

-Here, the factor $\eta_\v{R}$ which is $+1$ if $\v{R}/2$ is a lattice vector and $-1$ otherwise is introduced for latter convenience.
+Here, the factor $\eta_\v{R}$ which is $+1$ if $\v{R}/2$ is a lattice vector and $-1$ otherwise is introduced for later convenience.
 Clearly, it depends on the lattice $\Pi$ but we will leave this dependence implicit.

 We can choose the action of single particle magnetic translation on position eigenstates to be $t_\v{u} |\br \rangle = e^{-\frac{i}{2 \ell_\Pi^2} \v{u} \wedge \br} |\br - \v{u} \rangle$ such that $t_{\bu} \phi(\br) := \langle \br|t_{\bu}|\phi \rangle = e^{-\frac{i}{2 \ell_\Pi^2} \v{u} \wedge \br} \phi(\br + \v{u})$.
 With this choice, we can write the magnetic Bloch states as